Committee of Union and Progress: Young Turk Revolution

 With the reestablishment of the constitution and parliament, a general election was called for December of that year, prompting most Young Turk organisations to turn into political parties, including the CUP.
-After meeting of the goal reinstating the constitution, in the absence of this uniting factor, the Young Turks began to formally establish proper parties in place of their émigré factions.
+After meeting the goal of reinstating the constitution, in the absence of this uniting factor, the Young Turks began to establish proper parties out of their émigré factions.
 Prince Sabahaddin founded the Liberty Party and later in 1911 the Freedom and Accord Party.
 Most of the Old Unionists soon distanced themselves from a CUP which was a very different organisation than what it was originally founded as.
 Ibrahim Temo and Abdullah Cevdet, two original founders of the CUP, established the Ottoman Democratic Party in February 1909.
-Ahmet Rıza returned to the capital from Paris.
-He was welcomed as the "Father of Liberty" (hürriyetçilerin babası) and unanimously elected president of the Chamber of Deputies, the parliament's lower house, and in 1910 renounced his membership from the CUP.
+Ahmet Rıza returned to the capital from Paris, where he was welcomed as the "Father of Liberty" (hürriyetçilerin babası) and unanimously elected president of the Chamber of Deputies, the parliament's lower house, but in 1910 renounced his membership from the CUP.

 Despite the period of post-revolutionary euphoria felt throughout the empire, what constitutionalism and reform meant for each group meant different things, and pessimism would soon set in with unfulfilled expectations.
-Many non-Turkish CUP members would also soon renounce their membership, as ethnic nationalist organisations which were once allies would cut ties.
+Many non-Turkish CUP members would also renounce their membership, as ethnic nationalist organisations which were once allies would cut ties.
 Much to the committee's dismay, the instability during the revolution resulted in more territorial loses for the Empire, which would not be reversed due to the European powers refusing to uphold the status quo set by the Treaty of Berlin.
 Austria-Hungary annexed Bosnia, Crete announced a union with Greece, and Bulgaria declared independence.
 As a result, the CUP organised a boycott against Austro-Hungarian made goods.